Aaron Cook (baseball): 2004–2005: injury and recovery

-Cook stayed on the disabled list until July 30, when he gave up seven runs and eleven hits in 41/3 innings of a 9–2 loss to the Philadelphia Phillies at Coors Field.
-His first 2005 victory came in an 11-2 decision over the Milwaukee Brewers on August 15, when he pitched six innings and gave up two runs and nine hits.
+Cook returned from the disabled list on July 30, 2005, when he gave up seven runs and 11 hits in 41/3 innings of a 9–2 loss to the Philadelphia Phillies at Coors Field.
+His first 2005 victory came in an 11–2 decision over the Milwaukee Brewers on August 15, when he pitched six innings and gave up two runs and nine hits.
 In his final 12 starts of 2005, Cook went 7–1 with a 3.07 ERA.
-For this outstanding recovery from his very serious condition, he was awarded the 2005 Tony Conigliaro Award.
+For this outstanding recovery from his injury, he was awarded the 2005 Tony Conigliaro Award.

 2006 season

-After battling numerous injuries and inconsistency during his first three years, Cook stayed in the rotation throughout the season, posting an ERA of 4.23 in 32 starts for the Rockies, finishing 9–15.
-He had 92 strikeouts in 212 innings.
+After battling injuries and inconsistency during his first three years, Cook stayed in the rotation throughout the 2006 season, with an ERA of 4.23 in 32 starts and a 9–15 record and 92 strikeouts in a career-high 212 2/3 innings.

-Despite pitching half his games in Coors Field, Cook's ERA was a run higher on the road (4.62) than at home (3.96).
+Despite pitching half his games at hitter-friendly Coors Field, Cook's ERA was higher on the road (4.62) than at home (3.96).

-2007 season
+2007: World Series start

-On June 28, 2007, Cook allowed Craig Biggio's 3,000th hit in Minute Maid Park.
+Cook was the Rockies opening day starter in 2007.
+On June 28, he allowed Craig Biggio's 3,000th hit in Minute Maid Park.

-Cook missed nearly two months with a strained side muscle, missing the first two rounds of the playoffs, yet, Cook managed to pitch in the World Series.

-He pitched in the last game of the World Series against the Boston Red Sox, pitching six innings while allowing three runs and having two strikeouts.
-The Rockies did not catch up and ultimately lost, getting swept in the process.
+Cook missed nearly two months with a strained side muscle starting in August, aggravating the injury in early September.
+He missed the first two rounds of the playoffs, throwing a simulated game for the Rockies after they won the National League (NL) pennant.
+Cook returned, starting Game 4 of the World Series against the Boston Red Sox, pitching six innings while allowing three runs and having two strikeouts.
+The Rockies lost the game 4–3, sealing a series sweep.

 Cook finished the season with an 8–7 record in 25 starts.
-After the 2007 season, $4.5 million next year under an option the Rockies exercised and Cook signed a three-year contract extension worth a guaranteed $30 million and a team option for the 2012 season.
+After the season, $4.5 million next year under an option the Rockies exercised and Cook signed a three-year contract extension worth a guaranteed $30 million and a team option for the 2012 season.